AbeelLab/SHIP/README.md

 - `--panplasmidomes`: If set, shows the panplasmidome graphs for each subcluster in the networks.
 - `--types`: If set, plots plasmid networks colored on plasmid types from MOBSuite.

+## `length_thresholds`

+Uses KDE and MLE to estimate the thresholds for recombination/mutation/IS synteny blocks.
+Length thresholds are defined using maximum likelihood estimation.
+The probability distributions for synteny block lengths are approximated using Gaussian kernel density estimation.
+The length of mutation regions is modeled using the size of all CDS in the dataset; for integrons/transposons, uses the length of all ESKAPE organisms entries in ISFinder as of Nov 2022; the sizes of recombination blocks are modeled by sampling seven CDS with replacement and uniform probability from the dataset, and adding their lengths.
+As a result, extensive mutation regions were defined as having less than 915 bp and connected to the same node as another gene present only in the other plasmid.
+Regions shorter than 915 bp that did not fulfill other requirements as outlined in the paper, and those shorter than 2752 bp were considered integrons/transposons.

+Not required to run other scripts.